NYT under fire for spiking a Stephen Miller interview from its podcast

 — Jay Rosen (@jayrosen_nyu) June 19, 2018

 I reached out the Times for further comment about its decision.
-I will update the post if I hear back.
+I will update the post if I hear back (Update: see below).
 For now, we can simply read the quotes from Miller and imagine what they sound like.

-Note: Update: The New York Times provided me with this statement:
+We conducted an extended White House interview with Stephen Miller for a weekend story about the Trump administration’s border policy.
+Miller was quoted, on the record, in that story.

+After the original story was published, producers of The Daily planned to talk with the reporter and use audio excerpts from the Miller interview.
+White House officials objected, saying that they had not agreed to a podcast interview.
+While Miller’s comments were on the record, we realized that the ground rules for the original interview were not clear, and so we made a decision not to run the audio.